acobaugh/cosignperf/README.md

 * quiet/verbose output
 * generic cosign comm handler function to simplify some of the nested if/else logic
 * delays between jobs/commands
-* iterations, parallelism, and count don't translate well into what we're actually doing. come up with better terms (threads and queue depth?)